hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 We would also really love to collaborate with other people in the web archiving community to extend this work.

 As for Hex.Camp, it is entirely self-funded at the moment.
-I work on it when I have time between freelance consulting work.
-I am looking for extra work at the moment.
+We work on it when we have time between freelance consulting work.
+Currently, we have availability for projects, e

 As Hex.Camp matures and opens up to multiple users, we do plan to put some fundraising mechanisms in place so that individual communities can be self-sustaining.

 It would also be nice if we could collect some funding so we can spend more time on pushing it forward.
 This is a new thing for us, so any help is appreciated!

+Please reach out to our [small team](https://whimsicalmachines.com/) with your ideas or feedback!
+I'm always at [@jimpick](https://bsky.app/profile/jimpick.com), either on BlueSky or via email at <a href="mailto:jim@jimpick.com">jim@jimpick.com</a>.
+Or schedule a meeting with me at [Calendly](https://calendly.com/jjpick23).